Students in Distress

 At Florida Atlantic University, when any supervisory employee or other official who has authority to institute corrective measures on behalf of the University who receives a report, observes or learns of an alleged violation of University Regulation 7.008 has an absolute and unqualified duty to promptly report the conduct to OCR9.

-• Responds to reports, addresses incidents, and investigates complainants regarding discrimination, harassment, and retaliation.
-OCR9 provides information and guidance about discrimination and harassment issues that concern race, color, religion, sex, national origin, age, disability, military or veteran status, marital status, pregnancy, parental status, sexual orientation, gender identity and gender expression that occur in the University community.
+- Responds to reports, addresses incidents, and investigates complainants regarding discrimination, harassment, and retaliation.
+OCR9 provides information and guidance about discrimination and harassment issues that concern race, color, religion, sex, national origin, age, disability, military or veteran status, marital status, pregnancy, parental status, and sexual orientation that occur in the University community.